-Select the PresentationConfiguration item type from the grid, click the TOC Access tab, and add Administrators:
+Click the PresentationConfiguration ItemType in the grid, click the TOC Access tab, and add Administrators.

-2. Open the TOC and select Presentation Configuration.
-The following menu appears:
+2. Open the TOC and click Presentation Configuration.

 - Click Create New Presentation Configuration.
 The Presentation Configuration form appears. - 4.
 Enter tgv_part in the Name field and select a color such as orange.